+The "watch and wait" approach to MS therapy has become a thing of the past, in favor of a proactive strategy to prevent MS disease activity and disability.
 Preferably, treatment is now often started when a person is diagnosed as having a clinically isolated syndrome (CIS).
 This is defined as a single attack (or the appearance of one or more symptoms characteristic of MS), with a very high risk of developing MS, when no other diseases or causes for symptoms are apparent.
-The use of MRI scans to identify lesions characteristic of MS has taken away the need to watch and wait for a second attack of MS in order to make this diagnosis.
-Numerous studies with multiple types of diseasemodifying therapies (DMTs) have confirmed that early treatment at the time of CIS is beneficial in the long term.
+The use of MRI scans to identify lesions characteristic of MS has expedited diagnosis.
+Numerous studies with multiple types of DMTs have confirmed that early treatment at the time of CIS is beneficial in the long term.